 - Monitor the Provider Portal Linked Member ED Visit report as a tool for tracking linked members who were recently seen in the ED, as well as the Linked Member High ED Utilizers for members seen in the ED three or more times within a 90-day period.
-There may be members who are assigned who have never been seen that you can provide additional outreach to.
+There may be members who are assigned who have never been seen to whom you can provide additional outreach.

 - Contact members seen for preventable ED or urgent care visits and bring them in for follow-up.